 Instructions

-2 Develop a thesis statement, which will appear in the last sentence of your introduction.
+1 Identify the kind of essay you're going to write: expository, persuasive or narrative.
+Brainstorm your topic and note key points that you will make in your essay.
+Gather facts by researching at your local library or on the Internet.2 Develop a thesis statement, which will appear in the last sentence of your introduction.
 Thesis statements provide a short summary of what your paper is supposed to be about.
 Give an overview of what you're looking to impart to your reader.

 3 Write your introductory paragraph.
 Your introduction should explain what you're writing about and the argument you're laying out.
 Insert your thesis statement in the last sentence of your introduction.